Nonresident Pharmacies IC 25-26-17:

 - name and contact information for the responsible agent charged with receipt of information from the Board; and

-- if applicable, your DEA number and your NCPDP (previously known as the NABP) number (if one or both of these numbers are pending, please make note of this and forward the information to the Board at pla4@pla.IN.gov immediately upon receipt).
+- if applicable, your NCPDP (previously known as the NABP) number (if this number is pending, please make note of this and forward the information to the Board at pla4@pla.IN.gov immediately upon receipt).